 Whether you can’t send a message, are having trouble updating the app, or wondering if Telegram is down, we have all of the answers right here.
 With this being said, here are some easy fixes to resolve the can’t send messages on the Telegram issue.

-Can’t send messages on Telegram
+Why can’t I send messages on Telegram?

 Whether you are attempting to message a work colleague, speak to friends or reply in a group chat, being unable to send messages is frustrating.
 Especially when the message is important.
 If you’re unsure as to whether your device is having an issue with Telegram or if it is Telegram itself, here are some common reasons why you may be unable to send messages on Telegram.